Online Enquiry

 • The maximum amount of CCS has increased from 85% to 90%.

-• Families earning below $362,408 with more than one child aged 5 or under in care get a higher rate for their second and younger children.
+• Families earning below $367,563 with more than one child aged 5 or under in care get a higher rate for their second and younger children, up to 95%.

 What do families need to do?